jonathanyeong/personal-website/content/blog-posts/my-current-blog-stack.md

 {{< figure src="/uploads/Screen Shot 2019-09-10 at 6.57.55 AM.png" title="Yes the commit history is ugly.
 Am I going to write an angry letter to Forestry, probably not." alt="Forestry Commit history">}}

 Forestry also has a nice text editor with both WYSIWYG and markdown support.
 You can also add "snippets" which is basically code for [Hugo shortcodes](https://gohugo.io/content-management/shortcodes/).
-The real power behind forestry is its customizability.
+The real power behind Forestry is its customizability.
 It can hook into front matter templates meaning you can setup any type of post.
 If you wanted to post a page instead of a blog post Forestry can do that for you.
 If you wanted to load up configs and edit them in your CMS, Forestry can do that for you too.
-Overall, I'm a big fan.
+Overall I'm a big fan.

+I actually used one of Forestry's starter templates to get started quickly.
+I didn't want to play with the UI this time around.
+Trying to build out a custom theme was the part that always took the most time.
+And with my design skills, it was rarely worth it.
+In the end, I used the [Brevifolia Hugo theme](https://github.com/emilkovacs/brevifolia-hugo-forestry).

-It's also has some starter templates that you can use to setup a site.To serve my site I use netlify.
+Finally, to serve my site I use [Netlify](https://www.netlify.com/).
 It's also free!
-I changed my nameservers on my domain host to point to Netlify's name servers.
-Then it also connects to the github repo to track any commits that go to master.
-When something is pushed to master it will run a deploy script and update the site.
-You don't need cloudlfare with netlify.

-Having this setup is great for a few reasons
+This is another app that connects to the blog's Github repo.
+It tracks any commits that go onto master.
+When a commit is pushed it will run a deploy script that will build and publish the site.
+It's a great tool to help you build and deploy static sites.
+It has a ton of features such as A/B testing, easy HTTPS support, analytics (paid).
+Netlify supposedly also has a pretty robust CDN according to this [blog post](https://www.netlify.com/blog/2017/03/28/why-you-dont-need-cloudflare-with-netlify/).
+So I know that my site can handle load, if it ever gets to that point.

+That's it!
+Having a static site has definitely made my life easy in terms of infrastructure.
+The benefits to this stack are:

 * The only cost is paying for the domain name.
+Everything else is free!
-* Static sites are fast.
+* The site loads very fast.
-* Set it and forget it.

-What are some of the things I could improve on.

-* I wish forestry had auto save.
-* You're at the whims of Netlify.
-That's totally fine with me, but if you wanted more control over how your site is built and hosted you could probably roll your own
+* Going with someone else's theme has taken a load off my mind.
+Whilst I've made a few customizations, the site looks good out of the box.
+* This whole stack is about setting and forgetting (until I need to refresh again).